Thomas Hansen (cricketer): Later career

 His next major appearance for Denmark came in English domestic cricket in the 2003 Cheltenham & Gloucester Trophy against the Leicestershire Cricket Board, though the match which was a first round fixture was played in August 2002 to avoid fixture congestion the following season.
 Denmark lost the match by 4 wickets.
 The following season, he appeared for Denmark in the first round of the 2004 Cheltenham & Gloucester Trophy against Wales Minor Counties, with the match itself played late in the 2003 season in a similar arrangement to that already mentioned.
 Denmark again lost the match.
 Hansen played in his third and final ICC Trophy during the 2005 ICC Trophy in Ireland.
 In a change from previous tournaments, this ICC Trophy held List A status.
-He made six appearances during the tournament, with him taking 15 wickets at an average of 14.00, with best figures of 6/30.
+He made six appearances during the tournament, with him taking 15 wickets at an average of 14.00, with best figures of 6 for 30.
 These figures, which came against Uganda, were his maiden List A five wicket haul.
 Hansen also scored 75 runs in the tournament, including recording what remains his only half century, scoring 51 against Bermuda.
 In total, he represented Denmark in 19 ICC Trophy matches, taking 36 wickets at an average of 14.02.

-In August 2007, he took 7/13 in a friendly against Bermuda at Svanholm Park, Brøndby, the best bowling figures for Denmark in international cricket.
+In August 2007, he took 7 for 13 in a friendly against Bermuda at Brøndby, the best bowling figures for Denmark in international cricket.
 In November of that year, he was selected in Denmark's squad for the World Cricket League Division Two in Namibia.
 The matches in this competition held List A status, with Hansen playing in all six of Denmark's matches in the tournament, helping them secure fourth place and with it a place in the 2009 World Cup Qualifier.
-Hansen had a quiet tournament, taking 5 wickets at an average of 34.40, with best figures of 2/27.
+Hansen had a quiet tournament, taking 5 wickets at an average of 34.40, with best figures of 2 for 27.
 He was later selected for Denmark's squad for the World Cup Qualifier in 2009.
 Hansen injured his hand during the tournament and only played in three matches against Afghanistan, the Netherlands and Bermuda, as a result.
 These appearances marked what are to date his final List A appearances for Denmark.
-Having played a total of 23 matches in that format for his country, Hansen has in the process, taken 33 wickets at a bowling average of 21.30, while with the bat he scored 270 runs at a batting average of 22.50.
+Having played a total of 23 matches in that format for his country, Hansen took 33 wickets at a bowling average of 21.30, while with the bat he scored 270 runs at a batting average of 22.50.

 Outside of cricket, he works as a banker for Danske Bank in Copenhagen.
 He also plays his club cricket for Svanholm Cricket Club.